 The sugar-cane plantations along the Indian Ocean coastal belt form the mainstay of the economy and agriculture of the region.
-The coastal belt is also a large producer of subtropical fruit, while the farmers in the hinterland concentrate on vegetable-, dairy- and stock-farming.
-Another major source of income is forestry in the areas around Vryheid, Eshowe, Richmond, Harding and Ngome, which is also known for its tea plantations.
+The coastal isiZulu 80,9% English 13,6% Afrikaans 1,5% belt is also a large producer of subtropical fruit, while the farmers in the hinterland concentrate on vegetable, dairy and stock farming.